HuggableSquare/slackleford/README.md

 then, your second job is to create a realtime messaging api bot on your slack team and get the api key
 once that's done plug it into the script appropriately
+after that, if you want embedded images to display in slack, you need an imgur api key
+plug that into the script also and make sure to change the line to

+    IMGUR_ENABLE = 1 # IMPORTANT (0 = NO, 1 = YES)

 other than that just make sure you have a "#mumble" channel on your slack team for the bot to message into
 and then, run the bot using this syntax: